 The second year is looking at the occupation specialism.
 This is where all the knowledge and theories of year one finds their place in the real world.
 You, your classmates and your tutors examine all the ways you can support the children as they learn about themselves and the world around them.
 You explore ways to develop and build relationships with children, and how to plan, provide and review care, play and educational opportunities so each child can progress and build the best future you can.
 As with year one, there is significant amount of time in a real world work placement.
-This year you will be in a day nursery dealing with children from birth to four years old.
-You will also begin your industry placement this year, where you will be working towards five key learning outcomes: 1.
-Supporting and promoting children's play, development, and early education 2.
-Developing relationships with children to facilitate their development 3.
-Planning, providing and promoting the health, safety, and wellbeing of children 5.
-Working in partnership with colleagues, parents, carers, and other professionals to support children's development.
-During your employer-set project to show you've grasped the intricacies of this career path.
-Safeguarding and promoting the health, safety and wellbeing of children is vital, and you also learn to work effectively with colleagues, parents, carers and other professionals in a child's life for 360 care and attention.
+This year you will be in a primary school once again, however we would expect you to move to a new school in order to expand your knowledge and understanding of education and gain a wider experience.
+You will also begin your industry placement this year, where you will be working towards five key learning outcomes: 1: Support the class teacher to enhance children's education, individually and in groups 2: Plan, provide and review educational opportunities in collaboration with teachers and other adults 3: Safeguard and promote the health, safety and wellbeing of children and young people 4: Recognise, adapt and respond to individual children's needs, including those with SEND, to support development and access the curriculum During your placement in your second year school, you build your confidence with real-life experience and your work alongside the class teacher and school team.
+Safeguarding and promoting the health, safety and wellbeing of children is vital, and you also learn to work effectively with colleagues, parents, carers and other professionals in a child's life for all around development.